 Every morning, Monday through Saturday, workers pick the peaches off 6-foot-tall trees.
 In the first three weeks of the harvest, only two or three people are needed to collect about 125 half bushels in a day.

 When the days usually get hotter in late July and August, the peaches ripen faster, and six people are needed to gather the fruit.

 The peaches then are taken to or collected by roadside produce stands such as George's in Crofton, Holt's in Pasadena and Produce Galore in Columbia.
 In August, the Boyers supply peaches to local churches for festivals.

 The Boyers also have their own whitewashed wooden stand in front of Mr. Boyer's farmhouse.
-The stand is open seven days a week from the Fourth of July through Labor Day and also sells tomatoes, peppers and squash that are grown on the Boyer Farm.
+The stand is open seven days a week from the Fourth of July through Labor Day and sells not only peaches but produce such as tomatoes, peppers and squash that are grown on the Boyer Farm.

-"Their produce is terrific," said Hanover resident Joan Spencer, 50, who bought bagfuls of corn, tomatoes and peaches.
+"Their produce is terrific," said Hanover resident Joan Spencer, 50, who bought corn, tomatoes and peaches.
 She has been a customer for 15 years.
 "It's the best in the area."